tiprankstipranks

 Our failure to generate sufficient cash flow from our business to make payments on our debt would adversely affect our business, financial condition and results of operations.
 Our indebtedness could limit our ability to incur additional debt to fund our operations.

-We have significant indebtedness under the 2027 Convertible Notes.
+We have $40 million aggregate principal amount outstanding under our 6.5% Convertible Senior Notes, which mature on September 1, 2027, with interest payable semi-annually in arrears on March 1 and September 1 of each year (the "2027 Convertible Notes").
 Holders of the 2027 Convertible Notes will have the right to require us to repurchase their 2027 Convertible Notes for cash upon the occurrence of a "fundamental change," as defined in the indenture for the 2027 Convertible Notes, and we may elect to settle all or a portion of the conversion obligation of the 2027 Convertible Notes in cash.
 Our ability to make scheduled payments of the principal of, to pay interest on, to offer to repurchase the 2027 Convertible Notes upon a fundamental change as defined in the indenture for the 2027 Convertible Notes, or to refinance the 2027 Convertible Notes and any additional debt obligations we may incur depends on our future performance, which is subject to economic, financial, competitive and other factors that may be beyond our control.
 If we are unable to generate the necessary cash flow, we may be required to adopt one or more alternatives, such as selling assets, restructuring debt or obtaining additional equity capital on terms that may be onerous or highly dilutive.
 Any failure to generate sufficient cash flow to satisfy our obligations under the 2027 Convertible Notes or any future indebtedness could lead to a default under the 2027 Convertible Notes or such indebtedness.
 The indenture for the 2027 Convertible Notes contains covenants limiting our ability in the future to secure our or our subsidiaries' assets or have our subsidiaries issue guarantees without equally and ratably securing or guaranteeing the 2027 Convertible Notes.
 These covenants may make it more difficult for us to incur indebtedness to fund our operations on attractive terms or at all.
 We may seek to refinance all or a portion of our outstanding indebtedness in the future.
 Any such refinancing would depend on the capital markets and business and financial conditions at the time, which could affect our ability to obtain attractive terms if or when desired or at all.
 In addition, our significant indebtedness, combined with our other financial obligations and contractual commitments, could have other important consequences to our business.
-For example, it could: - make it more difficult for us to meet our payment and other obligations under our indebtedness;- result in other events of default under our indebtedness, which events of default could result in all of our debt becoming immediately due and payable;- make us more vulnerable to adverse changes in general economic, industry and competitive conditions and adverse changes in government regulation;- limit our ability to borrow additional amounts for working capital and other general corporate purposes, including funding possible acquisitions of, or investments in, new and complementary businesses, products and technologies, which is a key element of our corporate strategy;- subject us to the risk of increased sensitivity to interest rate increases on any future indebtedness with variable interest rates;- require the dedication of a substantial portion of our cash flow from operations to service our indebtedness, thereby reducing the amount of our cash flow available for other purposes, including working capital, business development activities, any future clinical trials and/or research and development, capital expenditures and other general corporate purposes;- limit our flexibility in planning for, or reacting to, changes in our business and our industry; and - put us at a disadvantage compared to our competitors who have less debt.
+For example, it could: - limit our ability to borrow additional amounts for working capital and other general corporate purposes, including funding possible acquisitions of, or investments in, new and complementary businesses, products and technologies, which is a key element of our corporate strategy;- make it more difficult for us to meet our payment and other obligations under our indebtedness;- require the dedication of a substantial portion of our cash flow from operations to service our indebtedness, thereby reducing the amount of our cash flow available for other purposes, including working capital, business development activities, any future clinical trials and/or research and development, capital expenditures and other general corporate purposes;- result in other events of default under our indebtedness, which events of default could result in all our debt becoming immediately due and payable;- make us more vulnerable to adverse changes in general economic, industry and competitive conditions and adverse changes in government regulation;- limit our flexibility in planning for, or reacting to, changes in our business and our industry; and - put us at a disadvantage compared to our competitors who have less debt.
 Any of these factors can adversely affect our business, financial condition and results of operations.
 In addition, if we incur additional indebtedness, the risks related to our business and our ability to service or repay our indebtedness would increase.

 Corporate Activity and Growth - Risk 1